alpas/alpasdev/src/main/resources/docs/http-response.md

 <a name="rendering-templates"></a>
 ### [Rendering Templates](#rendering-templates)

-Instead of returning a string or a `JsonSerializable`, you can render a template instead using one of render functions.
+Instead of returning a string or a `JsonSerializable` object, you can render a template instead using one of render methods.

 <div class="sublist">

-- `render(templateName: String, args: Map<String, Any?>? = null, statusCode: Int = HttpStatus.OK_200)`
+- `render(templateName: String, args: Map<String, Any?>?, statusCode: Int)`

-Render a template of the given name with optionally some arguments for the template.
+Renders a template of the given name with some optional contextual arguments for the template.
 The location of the template, by default, is under `resources/templates`.
-You could override the location by [extending](/docs/configuration#core-configs) the `dev.alpas.view.ViewConfig` class.
+You can change the default location by [overriding](/docs/configuration#core-configs) `templatesDirectory` property of `dev.alpas.view.ViewConfig` class.

 </div>

 <a name="abort"></a>
 ### [Aborting Calls](#abort)

 Instead of returning a valid response, you may want to abort a call and return an error response back to the client.
 You can do so by using `abort()` or `abortUnless()` method.

 <div class="sublist">

-- `abort(statusCode: Int, message: String? = null, headers: Map<String, String> = emptyMap()): Nothing`
+- `abort(statusCode: Int, message: String?, headers: Map<String, String>): Nothing`

-Aborts the call and sends back an exception appropriate for the given status code. **404** code is converted to `NotFoundHttpException`, **405** to `MethodNotAllowedException`, **500** to `InternalServerException`, and other exceptions to `HttpException`.
+Aborts the call and sends back an exception appropriate for the given status code. **404** code is converted to `NotFoundHttpException`, **405** to `MethodNotAllowedException`, **500** to `InternalServerException`, and all other exceptions to `HttpException`.

-- `abortUnless(condition: Boolean, statusCode: Int, message: String? = null, headers: Map<String, String> = emptyMap())`
+- `abortUnless(condition: Boolean, statusCode: Int, message: String?, headers: Map<String, String>)`

 Aborts the call if the given condition is `false`.

-- `abortIf(condition: Boolean, statusCode: Int, message: String? = null, headers: Map<String, String> = emptyMap())`
+- `abortIf(condition: Boolean, statusCode: Int, message: String?, headers: Map<String, String>)`

 Aborts the call if the given condition is `true`.

-> /tip/ <span>You can simply throw a subclass of `dev.alpas.exceptions.HttpException` if you  want to have more
+> /tip/ <span>You can simply throw a subclass of `dev.alpas.exceptions.HttpException` if you
-> control over the exception being thrown when aborting a call. </span>
+>want to have more control over the exception being thrown when aborting a call.</span>

 </div>